Learning Home Catalog Composer

 are particularly important examples.
 Other examples include I=P0\mathbb{I} = P_0 and Z=Pπ.Z = P_{\pi}.

 All of the matrices just defined are unitary, and therefore represent quantum operations on a single qubit.
+For example, here is a calculation that verifies that HH is unitary:

 (12121212)(12121212)=(12121212)(12121212)=(12+121212121212+12)=(1001).\begin{pmatrix} \frac{1}{\sqrt{2}} & \frac{1}{\sqrt{2}} \\[2mm] \frac{1}{\sqrt{2}} & -\frac{1}{\sqrt{2}} \end{pmatrix}^{\dagger} \begin{pmatrix} \frac{1}{\sqrt{2}} & \frac{1}{\sqrt{2}} \\[2mm] \frac{1}{\sqrt{2}} & -\frac{1}{\sqrt{2}} \end{pmatrix} = \begin{pmatrix} \frac{1}{\sqrt{2}} & \frac{1}{\sqrt{2}} \\[2mm] \frac{1}{\sqrt{2}} & -\frac{1}{\sqrt{2}} \end{pmatrix} \begin{pmatrix} \frac{1}{\sqrt{2}} & \frac{1}{\sqrt{2}} \\[2mm] \frac{1}{\sqrt{2}} & -\frac{1}{\sqrt{2}} \end{pmatrix} = \begin{pmatrix} \frac{1}{2} + \frac{1}{2} & \frac{1}{2} - \frac{1}{2}\\[2mm] \frac{1}{2} - \frac{1}{2} & \frac{1}{2} + \frac{1}{2} \end{pmatrix} = \begin{pmatrix} 1 & 0\\ 0 & 1 \end{pmatrix}.

-Here's the action of the Hadamard operation on a few commonly encountered qubit state vectors.
+And here's the action of the Hadamard operation on a few commonly encountered qubit state vectors.

 H0=(12121212)(10)=(1212)=+H1=(12121212)(01)=(1212)=H+=(12121212)(1212)=(10)=0H=(12121212)(1212)=(01)=1\begin{aligned} H \vert 0 \rangle & = \begin{pmatrix} \frac{1}{\sqrt{2}} & \frac{1}{\sqrt{2}} \\[2mm] \frac{1}{\sqrt{2}} & -\frac{1}{\sqrt{2}} \end{pmatrix} \begin{pmatrix} 1\\[2mm] 0 \end{pmatrix} = \begin{pmatrix} \frac{1}{\sqrt{2}}\\[2mm] \frac{1}{\sqrt{2}} \end{pmatrix} = \vert + \rangle\\[6mm] H \vert 1 \rangle & = \begin{pmatrix} \frac{1}{\sqrt{2}} & \frac{1}{\sqrt{2}} \\[2mm] \frac{1}{\sqrt{2}} & -\frac{1}{\sqrt{2}} \end{pmatrix} \begin{pmatrix} 0\\[2mm] 1 \end{pmatrix} = \begin{pmatrix} \frac{1}{\sqrt{2}}\\[2mm] -\frac{1}{\sqrt{2}} \end{pmatrix} = \vert - \rangle\\[6mm] H \vert + \rangle & = \begin{pmatrix} \frac{1}{\sqrt{2}} & \frac{1}{\sqrt{2}} \\[2mm] \frac{1}{\sqrt{2}} & -\frac{1}{\sqrt{2}} \end{pmatrix} \begin{pmatrix} \frac{1}{\sqrt{2}}\\[2mm] \frac{1}{\sqrt{2}} \end{pmatrix} = \begin{pmatrix} 1\\[2mm] 0 \end{pmatrix} = \vert 0 \rangle\\[6mm] H \vert - \rangle & = \begin{pmatrix} \frac{1}{\sqrt{2}} & \frac{1}{\sqrt{2}} \\[2mm] \frac{1}{\sqrt{2}} & -\frac{1}{\sqrt{2}} \end{pmatrix} \begin{pmatrix} \frac{1}{\sqrt{2}}\\[2mm] -\frac{1}{\sqrt{2}} \end{pmatrix} = \begin{pmatrix} 0\\[2mm] 1 \end{pmatrix} = \vert 1 \rangle \end{aligned}

-H0=+H1=H+=0H=1 \begin{aligned} H \vert 0 \rangle & = \vert + \rangle\\[1mm] H \vert 1 \rangle & = \vert - \rangle\\[1mm] H \vert + \rangle & = \vert 0 \rangle\\[1mm] H \vert - \rangle & = \vert 1 \rangle \end{aligned}
+H0=+H+=0H1=H=1 \begin{aligned} H \vert 0 \rangle = \vert {+} \rangle & \qquad H \vert {+} \rangle = \vert 0 \rangle \\[1mm] H \vert 1 \rangle = \vert {-} \rangle & \qquad H \vert {-} \rangle = \vert 1 \rangle \end{aligned}

 H(1+2i30231)=(12121212)(1+2i323)=(1+2i323+2i32)=1+2i320+3+2i321 H \biggl(\frac{1+2i}{3} \vert 0\rangle - \frac{2}{3} \vert 1\rangle\biggr) = \begin{pmatrix} \frac{1}{\sqrt{2}} & \frac{1}{\sqrt{2}} \\[2mm] \frac{1}{\sqrt{2}} & -\frac{1}{\sqrt{2}} \end{pmatrix} \begin{pmatrix} \frac{1+2i}{3}\\[2mm] -\frac{2}{3} \end{pmatrix} = \begin{pmatrix} \frac{-1+2i}{3\sqrt{2}}\\[2mm] \frac{3+2i}{3\sqrt{2}} \end{pmatrix} = \frac{-1+2i}{3\sqrt{2}} | 0 \rangle + \frac{3+2i}{3\sqrt{2}} | 1 \rangle

-Here's another example, this time of the action of a TT operation on a plus state.
+Next, let's consider the action of a TT operation on a plus state.

-T+=T(120+121)=12T0+12T1=120+1+i21 T \vert +\rangle = T \biggl(\frac{1}{\sqrt{2}} \vert 0\rangle + \frac{1}{\sqrt{2}} \vert 1\rangle\biggr) = \frac{1}{\sqrt{2}} T\vert 0\rangle + \frac{1}{\sqrt{2}} T\vert 1\rangle = \frac{1}{\sqrt{2}} \vert 0\rangle + \frac{1+i}{2} \vert 1\rangle
+T+=T(120+121)=12T0+12T1=120+1+i21 T \vert {+} \rangle = T \biggl(\frac{1}{\sqrt{2}} \vert 0\rangle + \frac{1}{\sqrt{2}} \vert 1\rangle\biggr) = \frac{1}{\sqrt{2}} T\vert 0\rangle + \frac{1}{\sqrt{2}} T\vert 1\rangle = \frac{1}{\sqrt{2}} \vert 0\rangle + \frac{1+i}{2} \vert 1\rangle

 Notice here that we did not bother to convert to the equivalent matrix/vector forms, and instead used the linearity of matrix multiplication together with the formulas